janko/rodauth-rails/README.md

 $ bundle add jwt
 ```

-This generator will create a Rodauth app with common authentication features
+This generator will create a Rodauth app and configuration with common
-enabled, a database migration with tables required by those features, a mailer
+authentication features enabled, a database migration with tables required by
-with default templates, and a few other files.
+those features, a mailer with default templates, and a few other files.

 Feel free to remove any features you don't need, along with their corresponding
 tables.
 Afterwards, run the migration: